 The Cupid’s Span – California

 Admire contemporary masterpieces and rediscover San Francisco with this infrastructure on the edge of the water, in the heart of the city.
 21 meters high, this sculpture represents love, made by artists Claes Oldenburg and Coosje van Bruggen, a married couple.
-The impressive piece of art is undeniably worth a visit if you’re in the California town!
-And why not take the opportunity to take a walk on Lombard Street, which is one of the 10 most popular streets in the world .
+The impressive piece of art is undeniably worth a visit if you’re in a California town!
+And why not take the opportunity to walk on Lombard Street, one of the ten most famous streets in the world?

 Bishop’s Castle – Colorado